 \subsubsection{Angular Information}

-The major difference between our LF-DAnet and non-blind single image SR methods (e.g., SRMD) is the incorporation of the angular information.
-As shown in Table~\ref{tab:ablation}, when the angular information is not used (i.e., Model 3), the average PSNR value suffers from a 2.25 dB drop.
+The major difference between our LF-DMnet and non-blind single image SR methods (e.g., SRMD) is the incorporation of the angular information.
+As shown in Table~\ref{tab:ablation}, when the angular information is not used (i.e., Model 3), the average PSNR value suffers a 2.25 dB drop.
 This performance gap is also consistent with the gap between SRMD and our method in Table~\ref{tab:efficiency}.
-This clearly demonstrates that the complementary inter-view correlation is crucial for multi-degraded LF image SR.
+This clearly demonstrates that the complementary inter-view correlation is crucial for real-world LF image SR.